The Tour de France stands out as the top long-distance cycling race in the world.

 Then it heads back to France to finish in Paris on 25 July.

-The UK part lasts just a few days but leaves a lasting mark and is a great oppurtunity to experience the race close-up in the real world.
+The UK part lasts just a few days but leaves a lasting mark and offers a great opportunity to experience the race up close in the real world.

-Expect the same in 2027, there will be tens of thousands of additional vistors to The Lake District.
+Expect the same in 2027: tens of thousands more visitors to The Lake District.

 Race Route Through the Lake District